WPCloudDeploy/wp-cloud-deploy/README.md

 * Fix: WPAPP - Edge case issue with SSL when copying template sites and the template site has an SSL and the target domain allows an SSL to be generated.
 * Fix: WPAPP - An issue with sFTP users - when two users have similar names (eg: john and john2), certain operations did not work because grep found multiple domain entries in the passwd file.
 * Fix: WPAPP - We now delete the orphaned authorized keys file for a user when we delete the user.
+* Tweak: WPAPP  - Relabel the default PHP version item in the servers TOOL tabs to use the term 'CLI' which more accurately reflects the meaning of the setting & Operation.
 5.1.0
 ------
 * New: WPAPP - Global option to set PHP version for all new sites.